Twin Perspectives

 Yes, this player is bigger and packing it isn’t quite as effortless as it would be with the Yoto Mini, but this trade off is more than worth it.
 Our Yoto Player has become so much more than just a screen time alternative.

-While I’ll concede that the Yoto Mini does have many of these features, and could be used in an equally versatile way, I still can’t help but fall on the side of the larger Yoto Player – perhaps even solely for its night light function.
+While I’ll concede that the Yoto Mini does have many of the same features, and could be used in an equally versatile way, I still can’t help but fall on the side of the larger Yoto Player – perhaps even solely for its night light function.

 Ultimately, and while I think the Yoto Mini is fantastic for travel, having a Yoto Player that we can use not only for travelling, but also for nighttime and morning routines, has been a real game changer.